 It should be a limit.

-I don't know what exactly the restrictions should say, but definitely not, you know, it just seems like the tone of the ones that are being put out there now seem to be a little counterproductive to what America stands for.
+You know, it just seemed like the tone of the ones that are being put out there now seemed to be a little counterproductive to what America stands for.

-I want it to be overpopulated now because then there's not enough jobs, not enough homes for people to live.
+I don't want it to be overpopulated now because then there's not enough jobs, not enough homes for people to live.

-Such as homeless, maybe violence, but who knows.
+That means that that creates more problems such as homeless, maybe violence, but who knows.

-So if you have a limit, though, you have to have a way to enforce that, right?
+So if you have a limit though, you have to have a way to enforce that, right?

 So how would you guys enforce the limit?